Harvey Cushing: World War I

 Shortly after the entry of the United States into World War I, Cushing was commissioned as a major in the U.S. Army Medical Corps on May 5, 1917.
-He was director of the U.S. base hospital attached to the British expeditionary Force in France.
+He was director of American Base Hospital No. 5, which was attached to the British Expeditionary Force in France.
 Cushing also served as the head of a surgical unit in a French military hospital outside of Paris.
 During his time at the French military hospital, Cushing experimented with the use of electromagnets to extract metallic shrapnel fragments that were lodged within the brain.
 He was mentioned in a dispatch by Field Marshal Sir Douglas Haig in November 1917.

 On June 6, 1918, he was promoted to lieutenant colonel and was assigned as senior consultant in neurological surgery for the American Expeditionary Forces in Europe.
 In early October, while in France, he came down with what he described as "the grippe," which was probably the Spanish flu.
 He would never fully recover.
 He attained the rank of colonel (O-6) on October 23, 1918.
 In that capacity, he treated Lieutenant Edward Revere Osler, who was fatally wounded during the third battle of Ypres.
 Lieutenant Osler was the son of Sir William Osler.

 Cushing returned to the United States in February 1919 and was discharged on April 9, 1919.
 In recognition of his service during the war, Cushing was invested as a Companion of the Bath by the British government.
 In 1923, he was awarded the Distinguished Service Medal by the U.S. Army.